JacobBumgarner/VesselVio/Build.md

 python VVTerminal.py
 ```

-6. If you want to build a local version of the application, paste the following code into your terminal:
+7. To build a local version of the application, paste the following code into your terminal:
 ```markdown
 pyinstaller \
 --add-data=./Library:Library \